 If it's so tough, why would anyone want to do this?
 Well, you get to be your own boss for one thing.
 You aren't waiting every two weeks to get a paycheck from The Man—instead, you work hard, harvest as many crops as you can, and the more you produce and the more diligently you find buyers for your goods, the more money you make.
 Good news if you have an excellent work ethic, not such good news if you're a slacker.
 In fact, if you're a slacker, you may be better suited to being one of the farm animals.
 They don't have many chores.

 Also, farming is perfect if you don't go in for all the hustle and bustle of the big city.
 You can live at your own pace, out in nature, close to the Earth.
 Real close to the Earth if you ever fall off your tractor.

-But even if you are the type that would prefer to work out in the elements and make your own way, don't delude yourself - it is incredibly hard work.
-You will be physically and mentally exhausted at the end of every day - and we're talking long days - then you get to wake up a few hours later and do it all over again.
+But even if you are the type who would prefer to work out in the elements and make your own way, don't delude yourself—it is incredibly hard work.
+You will be physically and mentally exhausted at the end of every day—and we're talking long days—then you get to wake up a few hours later and do it all over again.
 It's more a life than a career.
-You don't just farm - you are a farmer.
+You don't just farm—you are a farmer.
 If you don't want your career to define you, too bad.
-Be something else - a waiter or a secretary, something you don't wear on your sleeve.
-Trust us - people will be able to tell you're a farmer just by looking at your sleeves.
+Be something else—a waiter or a secretary, something you don't wear on your sleeve.
+Trust us—people will be able to tell you're a farmer just by looking at your sleeves.
 They will likely still be covered in fertilizer residue up to the elbows.